|

 track meets, soccer games, band competitions, and commencement ceremonies.

-The idea for a new stadium came about when a commission was charged
+The new Dickinson Stadium The idea for a new stadium came about when a commission was charged

 with reviewing and making recommendations on the future of the facilities